Bitterness describes prolonged anger and resentment toward people or entities that you believe have wronged you.

 Putting a positive spin on a situation may not be appropriate, but you don’t have to accept anger as your default either.
 Acknowledge your negativity and then move past the emotion.

-Step 7.
-Place a Value on Your Life Energy
+7. Value Your Own Life Energy

 In some ways, every day that you’re alive is a gift.
 How much energy do you want to devote to something that upset you in the past?